MAZ01001/GIF_decoder/README.md

 - If `frameFull` is `1` (ON) ignore `frameView`
 - If `frameView` is `0` (collapsed) ignore `frameReal` and `frameSmooth`
 - If `pos` and `zoom` are given, apply `pos` before `zoom`
-- If, during decoding, an error occurs, it will show the import menu and display the error without further decoding/rendering

 Scroll [UP](#available-url-parameters "Scroll to start of section: Available URL parameters")
     | [TOP](#gif-decoder "Scroll to top of document: GIF decoder")